top of page

 This is a complex and costly court case and not one we took on lightly.
 Because the Province eliminated the right of the general public to appeal such a municipal decision, we felt that our only option was to challenge Council’s decision at the Ontario Superior Court of Justice.

 If the Court agrees with our claim, then the zoning by-laws could be quashed (cancelled) and the Town would be required to go back to square one to do proper development and community planning.
-The case could also set an important precedent – that municipalities throughout Ontario need to adhere to their Official Plans and sound planning principles.

 Please Consider Supporting Our Case